Arsenal's 10 most expensive transfers of all time

 He registered 24 goals and 10 assists in the 2016/17 season, earning comparisons to the likes of Eden Hazard.

 It was a shame for Gunners' fans to see the Chilean end up in the red of Manchester United, even if he did end up flopping for the Red Devils.

 The answer to Arsenal's defensive midfield troubles?
 Most certainly not.

-Granit Xhaka remains at the club, for the time being, but is only a solid rotation option at best.
+Granit Xhaka remains at the club, for the time being, but has never truly convinced fans.

-A lack of mobility and an element of recklessness prevents the 28-year-old from being a top-level talent.
+A lack of mobility and an element of recklessness prevents the midfielder from being a top-level talent.

 Mesut Ozil is on a short list of Arsenal players, post-2010, to warrant a world-class label.
 The gifted playmaker created chances with ease, with the Gunners' lack of attacking talent to blame for him not having higher assist tallies.